justinethier/cyclone/README.md

 By default everything is installed under `/usr/local`.
 This may be changed by passing a different `PREFIX`.
 For example:

     make PREFIX=/home/me install

-You may then run the compiler using the `cyclone` command, and run the interpreter using `icyc`.

 Documentation
 -------------